pawelzny/pawelzny.github.io/_posts/2016-06-25-load-environemnt-variables-from-env-file-in-nodejs.md

 date: 2016-06-25 00:00:00 +0200
 categories: [nodejs, javascript]
 tags: [javascript, dotenv]
+description: >-
+  Tutorial how to use dotenv-loader package to manage environment variables along with custom variables using .env file.
 ---

 Dotenv-loader module helps setting environment variables from .env file on runtime.